In this post, I will show you how to make a pretty Fall French Table Setting easily.

 The first step in making a gorgeous French table setting is to select a pretty tablecloth.
 This beautiful French Provencal cloth has a yellow foulard print as its background and then it has a central panel as well as a border that is orange-red.
 It contains sunflowers as well as small bundles of wheat.
 The sunflowers make it a cloth that can easily be used in a summer table setting or as a pretty fall tablescape.
 The wheat bundles suggest harvest time which makes this a good choice for a fall tablescape.

 Pro-tip: I frequently purchase tablecloths when I am on a trip and I find a gorgeous linen store.
 I used to get nervous that I wouldn’t purchase the right size.
-But I got over that when I realized most tablecloths look better placed at an angle on the table in order to display the pretty design.
+But I got over that when I realized most tablecloths look better placed at an angle on the table to display the pretty design.
 So what I do now is, place a neutral tan cloth over the whole table first.
 This serves several purposes: it covers the protective dining room table pads, and it covers the entire table so that angling the decorative tablecloth looks fun and deliberate.
 Lastly, it eliminates the need to get an exact size for the decorative cloth.

 Next, I then determine what napkins I am going to use.
 I usually select one of the colors in the tablecloth, in this case, a pretty yellow.
 I prefer 100% cotton or linen to polyester as they’re more absorbent for your guests.
 The cloth napkins are best placed to the left of the plate.
 Pro-tip: If I have a large crowd, I may pick two colors in the table design, and I alternate them.